vojtechruz/vojtechruzicka-blog/src/posts/spread-javascript/index.md

 console.log(c); // 3
 ```

 But how is this connected to the three dots syntax?
 Remember rest parameters?
-In the same way, all the remaining arguments are packed into an array.
-We can assign all the remaining items in the array into a new array variable:
+In the same way as all the remaining arguments are packed into an array, we can assign all the remaining items in the array destructuring assignment into a new array variable:

 ```javascript
 let myArray = [1, 2, 3, 4, 5];